Applying for An Apartment

 - Faculty and staff members.

 When applying for an on-campus apartment, applicants are asked to provide a preferred move-in month.
-The preferred move-in month, along with the date the application was received, is then used by Housing and Residence Life staff to make assignments.
+The preferred move-in month, along with the date the application was received, is used by Housing and Residence Life staff to make assignments.
 In general, individuals requesting an earlier move-in month in the Assignment Priority groups listed above will be offered an apartment before those with a later move-in date.

 |If you are offered an apartment, you are expected to honor the preferred move-in date you list on the application and move into the apartment within 48 hours of that date.
 If you are offered an apartment based on your preferred move-in date, and then notify Housing and Residence Life that your preferred move-in date has changed to a later date, the apartment offer will be withdrawn, the apartment you were offered will be assigned to someone else, and you will have the option of being placed back on the waiting list.|